clearmatics/charts-ose/stable/autonity/README.md

 ### Phase 2
 Actor: Each validator
-1. Generate validator private and public keys
+1. Generate  private and public keys for validator node
 1. Allocate public IP and port for p2p connections
 1. Push this data to own DNS records that was defined at `Phase 1`